 So Colin had an awesome time.
 And that is great.
 But what does his visit mean for the reporters and CRF’s youth projects?
 According to CRF’s assistant director Nina Callaghan, “It is a great incentive and boost for young reporters to know that there is someone with some clout in the world who believes in what they do, who believes in them and is supporting their efforts.
 For CRF it means that we have an ambassador with a very wide reach across the world who can raise awareness about our work, specifically the importance of youth development, and to do so in such a wonderfully sincere and authentic way.”

-CRF currently works with 50 different project sites in Ethiopia, Zambia, Tanzania, Liberia, South Africa and the DRC.
+- The Children Radio Foundation currently works with 50 different project sites in Ethiopia, Zambia, Tanzania, Liberia, South Africa and the DRC.
 With their local radio station partners, they train local youth to make their voices heard as reporters in their communities.
-For more photos, updates and info LIKE their Facebook page.
+For more photos, updates and info as well as to ‘Like” their Facebook, click here.